 Innovates to contribute to a better planet

-Bin 2 Barrel (B2B) develops ‘Plastic to oil’ projects using innovative but proven technology.
-The first project will be developed in the Port of Amsterdam and is currently in the last phase of development.
+Bin 2 Barrel (B2B) develops ‘Plastic to Fuel’ projects using innovative but proven technology.
+The first project is located in the Port of Amsterdam.

-B2B uses plastic feedstock that is polluted in such a way that it is not suited for mechanical recycling.
-These plastics will be transformed into a low-sulphur diesel.
-In B2B’s first project approx..
-20.000 plastics will be transformed into 19 million litres of fuel annually.
+B2B uses plastic feedstock that is polluted in such a way that it is not suitable for mechanical recycling.
+These plastics will be transformed into fuel for the transportation industry.
+In B2B’s first project approx. 35.000 tons of plastic will be transformed into 30 million litres of fuel annually.
 The ultimate goal is the implementation of chemical recycling, in order to enable the creation of new plastics.
 This goal corresponds with the goals of the Dutch government in the national waste management plan.

 B2B is aiming to transform all plastic waste streams which cannot be recycled into fuel or chemical resources for new plastics.

 B2B uses innovative and efficient technology to fulfil its goals